spack/spack/lib/spack/docs/workflows.rst

 However, Spack extensions have two potential drawbacks:

-1. Activated packages that involve compiled C extensions may still need their dependencies to be loaded manually.
+#.
+Activated packages that involve compiled C extensions may still
+   need their dependencies to be loaded manually.
 For example, ``spack load openblas`` might be required to make ``py-numpy`` work.

-2. Extensions "break" a core feature of Spack, which is that multiple versions of a package can co-exist side-by-side.
-For example, suppose you wish to run a Python in two different environments but the same basic Python --- one with ``py-numpy@1.7`` and one with ``py-numpy@1.8``.
+#.
+Extensions "break" a core feature of Spack, which is that multiple
+   versions of a package can co-exist side-by-side.
+For example, suppose you wish to run a Python package in two different environments but the same basic Python --- one with ``py-numpy@1.7`` and one with ``py-numpy@1.8``.
 Spack extensions will not support this potential debugging use case.

 ^^^^^^^^^^^^^^